Cost-Free Personalization via Information-Geometric Projection in Bayesian Federated Learning: Background and Related Work

-However, for the scope of this work, it is useful to introduce an additional categorization of BFL based on the adopted modeling assumptions, distinguishing between parametric and nonparametric Bayesian methods. \begin{itemize} \item \textit{Parametric BFL}: Parametric Bayesian learning constitutes a principled framework within Bayesian statistics, in which the data generation process is assumed to adhere to a parametric model.
+However, within the scope of this work, it is useful to introduce an additional categorization of BFL based on the adopted modeling assumptions, distinguishing between parametric and nonparametric Bayesian methods. \begin{itemize} \item \textit{Parametric BFL}: Parametric Bayesian learning provides a principled framework within Bayesian statistics, wherein the data generation process is assumed to follow a parametric model.
 Specifically, this approach assumes that the data distribution can be fully characterized by a finite set of parameters.
-The parametric family most commonly considered in BFL is the Gaussian family, where both client-specific posteriors and the global model posterior are approximated using Gaussian distributions \cite{zhang2022personalized,ozer2022combine,guo2023federated,kim2023fedhb,pal2024simple,swaroop2025connecting}.
-This Gaussian assumption facilitates tractable inference and efficient parameter aggregation. \item \textit{Nonparametric BFL}: Unlike parametric BL, non-parametric Bayesian learning doesn't restrict the model to a specific family of distributions.
+The parametric family most commonly considered in BFL is the Gaussian family, in which both client-specific posteriors and the global model posterior are approximated using Gaussian distributions \cite{zhang2022personalized,ozer2022combine,guo2023federated,kim2023fedhb,pal2024simple,swaroop2025connecting}.
+This Gaussian assumption facilitates tractable inference and efficient parameter aggregation. \item \textit{Nonparametric BFL}: Unlike parametric BFL, nonparametric Bayesian learning does not restrict the model to a specific family of distributions.
 Instead, it provides the flexibility to learn directly from the data, allowing the structure and complexity to emerge naturally rather than being predefined.
-This approach leverages distributions over infinite-dimensional function spaces, such as Gaussian Processes or Dirichlet Processes employed in the context of BFL in \cite{yurochkin2019Bayesian}.
-Additionally, Particle-Based VI, utilized in \cite{kassab2022federated} for BFL, aligns with the non-parametric perspective by using a set of particles to approximate posteriors without assuming a predefined parametric family. \end{itemize}
+This approach leverages distributions over infinite-dimensional function spaces, such as Gaussian Processes or Dirichlet Processes, as employed in the context of BFL in \cite{yurochkin2019Bayesian}.
+Additionally, particle-based variational inference, used in \cite{kassab2022federated} for BFL, aligns with the nonparametric perspective by using a set of particles to approximate posteriors without assuming a predefined parametric family. \end{itemize}